mistermoe/pseb/README.md

 ## Overview

-PSEB is the Pakistani government body that registers IT and IT-enabled services companies and freelancers as software exporters.
+The Pakistan Software Export Board (PSEB) registers IT and IT-enabled services companies and freelancers as software exporters.

 Every PSEB registration certificate is issued as a PDF that carries a QR code.

-That QR code doesn't just link to a web page: it encodes a verification URL whose final path segment is a signed [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
-The JWT's claims contain the certificate's core data.
+That QR code encodes a verification URL whose final path segment is a signed [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
+The JWT's claims contain the certificate's core data:

+- the registration number
+- the registration type (company or individual/freelancer)
+- issued-at
+- expires-at

 This library lets you: